moonyin10/FeedMeWell-nutrition-tracker-and-food-delivery/README.md

 Project Name: FeedmeWell

 Project Description:
-o Describe	repo	organization
+This project is a food ordering app that can order food for user based on user's workout data tracked by Fitbit. o Describe	repo	organization

 o Describe	where	to	find	and/or	how	to	build	the	docs